AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

        Display_Tests (Num_Tests);
     end Show_Predicates;

-In this example, we want to have tests in our application that happen three days in the working week.
-These days are specified in :ada:`Test_Days` subtype.
-Also, we want to track the number of tests that happen each day.
-Therefore, we declare the type :ada:`Tests_Week` as an array containing the number of tests.
-According to our requirements, these tests should happen only in the aforementioned three days; in other days, no test should be performed.
-This requirement is implemented as a dynamic predicate of the type :ada:`Tests_Week`.
-Finally, in our application, the actual information about these tests is stored in the array :ada:`Num_Tests` based on the :ada:`Tests_Week` type.
+Here we have an application that wants to perform tests only on three days of the work week.
+These days are specified in the :ada:`Test_Days` subtype.
+We want to track the number of tests that occur each day.
+We declare the type :ada:`Tests_Week` as an array, an object of which will contain the number of tests done each day.
+According to our requirements, these tests should happen only in the aforementioned three days; on other days, no tests should be performed.
+This requirement is implemented with a dynamic predicate of the type :ada:`Tests_Week`.
+Finally, the actual information about these tests is stored in the array :ada:`Num_Tests`, which is an instance of the :ada:`Tests_Week` type.

-In the initialization of :ada:`Num_Tests`, the dynamic predicate of the :ada:`Tests_Week` type is verified.
-If we have a non-conformant value there, the predicate check will fail.
+The dynamic predicate of the :ada:`Tests_Week` type is verified during the initialization of :ada:`Num_Tests`.
+If we have a non-conformant value there, the check will fail.
 However, as we can see in our example, individual assignments to elements of the array do not trigger a check.
-The reason is that, in the case of complex data structures such as arrays or records, the initialization of the complete structure may not be performed with a single assignment.
-Therefore, we cannot check for consistency at this point.
-However, as soon as this data structure is passed as an argument to a subprogram, the dynamic predicate will be checked because the subprogram expects the data structure to be consistent.
-This is what happens in the last call to :ada:`Display_Tests` in our example.
-Here, the predicate check fails because of the previous assignment with a non-conformant value.
+We can't check for consistency at this point because the initialization of the a complex data structure (such as arrays or records) may not be performed with a single assignment.
+However, as soon as the object is passed as an argument to a subprogram, the dynamic predicate is checked because the subprogram requires the object to be consistent.
+This happens in the last call to :ada:`Display_Tests` in our example.
+Here, the predicate check fails because the previous assignment has a non-conformant value.

 Type invariants
 ---------------

-Type invariants are also used to define expectations regarding types.
+Type invariants are another way of specifying expectations regarding types.
-However, while predicates are used for all *non-private* types, type invariants are used exclusively to define expectations regarding private types declared in a package.
-If a type ``T`` from a package ``P`` has a type invariant, this ensures that operations on objects of type ``T`` will always be consistent.
+While predicates are used for *non-private* types, type invariants are used exclusively to define expectations about private types.
+If a type ``T`` from a package ``P`` has a type invariant, the results of operations on objects of type ``T`` are always consistent with that invariant.

-Type invariants are specified by using a
-:ada:`with Type_Invariant => <property>` clause.
-Similarly to
+Type invariants are specified with a :ada:`with Type_Invariant =>
-postconditions, the *property* defines a condition that allows us to check if an element of type ``T`` is conformant to the requirements.
-In this sense, type invariants can be viewed as a sort of postcondition for private types.
+<property>` clause.
+Like predicates, the *property* defines a condition
+that allows us to check if an object of type ``T`` is conformant to its requirements.
+In this sense, type invariants can be viewed as a sort of predicate for private types.

-Type invariants are similar to predicates.
 However, there are some differences in terms of checks.
-The following table summarizes the
+The following table summarizes the differences:
-differences:

 +------------+-----------------------------+-----------------------------+
 | Element    | Subprogram parameter checks | Assignment checks           |